 If you want to add the chocolate drizzle, while the dough balls are in the freezer, combine chocolate chips and coconut oil in a small, microwave-safe bowl.

 Microwave in 15-second intervals, stirring between each one, until chocolate is smooth.
-Set aside until ready to use.
+Set aside until ready to use and slightly cooled down.

-Dip a small spoon into the melted chocolate and using a back and forth motion, drizzle a line of chocolate across the top of each cookie dough bite.
+Dip a small spoon into the melted chocolate and using a back and forth motion, drizzle a line of chocolate across the top of each dough ball.

 - Oat Flour: Be sure to use the spoon and level method to measure the flour.
 Scooping the measuring cup directly into the flour will yield too much flour and the dough will be too dry.
 Also, be sure to use a dry measuring cup rather than a liquid measuring cup.